 Wondering what 1923 boy names were on top?

-It turns out that plenty of today’s familiar favorites were popular picks one hundred years ago, too.
+It turns out that plenty of today’s familiar favorites were the most popular baby names one hundred years ago, too.
 But mixed in with upstanding classics like James and John, we find some unexpected gems.
 A few of these names – both from the 1923 boy names’ Top 100 and beyond – sound downright 2023.

 Let’s look at two groups of names.
 First, the surprisingly stylish.
 The outliers, rising in use, but still not mainstream.
 They’re the names i would’ve been blogging – and we all would’ve been talking about – 100 years ago.